Please note: the Rotary Club’s Bowel Scan program is not proceeding in 2020 due to COVID-19.

 UFS is proud to be part of the Rotary Club Bowel Scan program.
-Screening kits are available from all UFS Pharmacies (excluding Melbourne stores) for the month of May for a cost of $15 (no further discount applies).
+Normally, screening kits are available from all UFS pharmacies (excluding Melbourne stores) for the month of May for a cost of $15 (no further discount applies).
+We hope to continue this service in 2021.

 Bowel cancer is the most common internal cancer affecting both sexes in Australia and is second only to lung cancer as a cause of cancer related death.